Ext3h/nosql-crawler/README.md

 The libraries are being detected by the presence of certain keywords in the codebase of each repository.

 ### Approach
-The keywords "import com.googlecode.objectify" and "import org.mongodb.morphia" have been chosen to identify all files containing logic or annotations related to Objectify or Morphia.
+The keywords `"import com.googlecode.objectify"` and `"import org.mongodb.morphia"` have been chosen to identify all files containing logic or annotations related to Objectify or Morphia.

 The Github search API has various arbitrary limitations:

-*   For each search term, only the first 1.000 rows can be accessed.
+*   For each search term, only the first 1,000 results can be accessed.
 *   Rate limit of 30 requests per minute when using the search API, respectively 10 per minute if not authenticated.
 *   No more than 5 modifiers can be used per search clause.
 *   All result sets are paginated into groups of 100 rows, each page counts as an individual query.